 Alternatively, ride-hailing applications such as Uber and FindTaxi operate in Taipei.
 Many expats prefer using these applications as they afford more control over routes and service prices while mitigating language barrier issues.

 Driving in Taipei

 Considering Taiwan's stressful driving culture and the city's excellent and affordable public transport network, most foreigners do not drive in Taipei.
-This is also because parking spaces are rare in the city, while rented spaces can be extremely expensive.
+This is also because parking spaces are rare in the city, while rented spaces can be exorbitant.

 Expats looking to explore the rest of Taiwan by road tend to rent cars to do so.
-See Transport and Driving in Taiwan for detailed information on securing a driving licence as an expat in the country.
+See Transport and Driving in Taiwan for detailed information on securing a driving licence as an expat here.

 Bicycles and scooters in Taipei

-Owning a scooter in Taipei is cheaper and more practical than owning a car, but expats should consider the high number of scooter accidents that occur in the city.
+Owning a scooter in Taipei is cheaper and more practical than owning a car, but expats should consider the high incidence of scooter accidents in the city.

 Bicycles are a common sight in Taipei, although not as popular as motorised transport.
 The city is devoted to improving the cycling culture in Taipei and this can be seen in an increase in cycling infrastructure such as dedicated bicycle lanes and bicycle sharing initiatives.

 Expats can hire a bicycle from kiosks through the public bicycle-sharing service YouBike, which is run by Taipei City.
 Smart cards or smartphone apps can be used to hire bicycles, and, expats will find that cycling is probably the quickest, healthiest and least expensive way to move around.

 For those who plan to rent a scooter, most rental shops require an International Driver's Permit with a motorcycle endorsement.
 Taiwan's law mandates helmet use for all scooter riders, so riders should ensure they are provided with one when they rent their scooter.